Miradouro De Santa Iria

 Ponta Delgada is the largest city, with the widest range of accommodation and restaurants.
 For shorter trips, it makes sense to base yourself there and explore different sections of the island each day, as per the itinerary below.

 For mid-range travelers, I’d highly recommend the place we stayed, Azorean Urban Lodge.
-The owner, Miguel, is super-friendly and helpful, even waking up before the roosters to check us in after our early-morning arrival.
+The owner was super-friendly and helpful, even waking up before the roosters to check us in after our early-morning arrival.
 There’s a full kitchen, a swimming pool to cool off in the afternoons, and convenience stores and restaurants just down the road.
+Our room, although spartan, was spotless, with a private bathroom along the hallway, and the hotel was an easy walk to anything we wanted to see in town.

 For higher-end visitors, both Urban Apart and Casa das Palmeiras get exceptional reviews.